linode/apl-docs/docs/teams.md

 :::

-6. Configure Azure Monitor (on Azure only).
+- Configure Azure Monitor (on Azure only)

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.